Close

 What do you consider the best part of working in Antarctica and the Arctic?

-The best part of working in the Arctic or Antarctica is spending lots of time in the ice!
+The best part of working in the Arctic or Antarctica is spending lots of time on the ice!
 It is really other-worldly and it is always hard for me to explain the fascination to someone who hasn’t been there.
 Whether the ship is moving through floes of frozen sea ice or passing sculptures of glacial icebergs, it is a beautiful wild world.

 Who are your female icons?